-Licensed Vocational Nurse (LVN): Occupational Outlook and Educational Requirements
+Licensed Vocational Nurse: Occupational Outlook & Education Requirements

 Licensed vocational nurses (LVNs), sometimes known as licensed practical nurses (LPNs), care for ill, injured or disabled people in nursing homes, hospitals, clinics, group homes and private homes.
 Overall, the career outlook is bright, and educational requirements to enter the career are minimal, with completion of a training program in vocational nursing and a licensing exam acting as the minimum requirements in most states.